j-tws/marketplacer-coding-challenge/README.md

 Seperation of concerns is a common practice in computer science as it is a form of abstraction.
 It also promotes better simplification, independent development, and maintenance of code.
 Having this approach in this challenge definitely increased my understanding towards seperation of concerns.

+NOTE: Last minute I added response messages into the `class Marketplace` which blurs boundaries a bit.
+Need to have a look at it.

 ### Test Driven Development

 Test Driven Development (aka TDD) is something I give a lot on emphasis on as it is something I personally want to be very, very strong at.
 Writing good tests makes me more confident in writing development/production code and I do enjoy writing them!
 Nothing is more pleasing than seeing green dots / ticks being passed in test.